JoshuEo/Python-Password-Generator/README.md

 - Add a try..except block in if __name__ method
 - Find a way to cleanup the code
  - Creating a method for checking user input and then returning their value
 - Make truely random characters part of the code
+- Provide a function when users enter No for everything
 ### Questions:

 ### Extra (If I end up finishing this project):